Belcarra/pi_zero_connected/README.md

 2. Edit cmdline.txt in the boot partition (see below)

 ### Install notes
 The new Raspian imager is great when it works but has a number of drawbacks.
+If you have already successfully used the Raspian Etcher then this section may not be needed.
+However, there are situations when it either fails to work at all or runs very slowly.
-These are minor but there are alternatives.
+In those cases there are alternatives.
+This section considers the particular case of Microsoft Windows users.
 #### Possible drawbacks

-- It won't run on your version of Windows or Linux or MacOS (they've tried to make it multi-platform but not every corner case is covered.
+- It won't run on your version of Windows or Linux or MacOS (they've tried to make it multi-platform but not every corner case is covered).
-- It downloads the latest image, unpacks it, and writes it to the SD card in one step.
-This is fine as long as you always use the latest image, and you have the network bandwidth to download a huge file every time
+- Speed.
+It downloads the latest image, unpacks it, and writes it to the SD card in one step.
+This is fine as long as you always use the latest image, and you have the network bandwidth to download a huge file every time.
+You may want the option to write a cached image instead of imaging a fresh one from Raspian.org
 - You need a USB 3.0 or preferably USB 3.1 port on the machine or the process will take literally forever, and the machine may go to sleep while completing the process.

 #### Low-level install
 - ZIP files of the RaspOS images are still available.
 These contain a single IMG file.
+On the Raspbian site choose the option to download a ZIP file either directly or via a torrent.
 - If the final IMG file is less than 4 GB in size, then the Windows built-in UNZIP tool can unpack it.
 Otherwise you'll need the [7zip](https://7-zip.org/download.html) tool.
-Once you have the IMG file, you can write it to the SD card using the [win32diskimager](https://sourceforge.net/projects/win32diskimager/) tool.
+Once you have the IMG file, you can write it to the SD card using the free tool [win32diskimager](https://sourceforge.net/projects/win32diskimager/) .
 With a fast USB port and a cached IMG file, this is far faster than the Imager program.
 ## Use
 1. Insert SD Card into Raspberry Pi
 2. Insert USB cable into USB port and then into Windows or Mac system